2018 Copa Libertadores finals: Summary

 The second leg finally went ahead in front of a crowd of approximately 72,000 in the Bernabéu.
 Most of the early opportunities fell to Boca, and finally Dario Benedetto, who had also scored in the first leg, scored in the 44th minute to give Boca a half-time lead.
 In the second half, River Plate fought back and finally equalised after another first-leg scorer, Lucas Pratto, scored in the 68th minute.
 The match then went to extra time, during which Boca were reduced to 10 men after Wilmar Barrios was sent off.
 River Plate took advantage, with Juan Quintero putting them into the lead in the 109th minute.
 An injury to Fernando Gago in the 116th minute, left Boca to just 9 men having used all substitutions.
 In the final minute Leonardo Jara hit the post for Boca, only for River Plate to break upfield and make the final score 3–1, with Pity Martínez shooting into an empty net.
+Colombian midfielder Juan Fernando Quintero, who had come on as a substitute and set up Gonzalo Martínez's winning goal in extra time, was named man of the match.
 "It's been almost 60 days since this started and there is tremendous sadness," said the Boca manager, Guillermo Barros Schelotto.